 Unfortunately, it’s also about making sacrifices.
 “Highly processed, sugar-laden foods cause microbiome disruption and inflammation and can make skin look sallow.
 Fried foods are also big offenders,” says Glassman.

 Dr. Talib suggests an elimination diet to target what might be causing your skin issues.
-Specifically, the four aforementioned food groups are cut out, along with other unhealthy foods.
+Specifically, cut out the four aforementioned food groups, along with other unhealthy foods.
 She says that the four-week diet can give you glowing and healthy skin, but those with acne may stay on it for up to six months for better results.

 Whether or not you go as far as eliminating whole food groups is up to you.
 But whatever your method, there are some lifelong guidelines you can follow.